-A MILITARY ROMANCE.-A private in the Coldstream Guards, named James Orpin, apparently about fifty years of age, and having upon his breast a Crimean medal and four clasps, besides three good conduct stripes upon the sleeve of his uniform, was brought before the Bow-street magistrate, charged with attempting to commit suicide on Sunday morning by jumping from a steamboat into the river Thames.
+A MILITARY ROMANCE.-A private in the Coldstream Guards, named James Orpin, apparently about fifty years of age, and having upon his breast a Crimean | papers; failing to do which, it was a very dishonest act, medal and four clasps, besides three good conduct stripes and one nearly approaching a felony, to appropriate the upon the sleeve of his uniform, was brought before the notes.
+The money was then returned to Sir Benjamin Bow-street magistrate, charged with attempting to commit suicide on Sunday morning by jumping from a steamboat into the river Thames.
 It appeared from the evidence that while Inspector Thomas, of the Thames Police, was on duty at the station-galley, near the Adelphi-pier, at about half-past nine in the morning, he saw the soldier go on board a halfpenny steamboat, run quickly across the deck, throw off his leather belt, and jump into the river.
 The inspector immediately called his men to the oars and proceeded to the spot, where they caught the man's body with the boathook, and succeeded in getting him into the boat.
-He remained breathless for some little time, and then called to the crew, "Oh, let me drown, pray let me drown!
-I did tured by a policeman.
-None of the property was renot know you were so near me."
-He made several covered.
-George Tye, the lad in question, having been attempts to throw himself in again, struggling very hard brought before the Worship-street magistrate, was comwith the men, until the inspector threatened to handcuff him if he did not remain quiet.
+He remained breathless for some little time, and then called to the crew, "Oh, let me drown, pray let me drown !
+I did not know you were so near me."
+He made several attempts to throw himself in again, struggling very hard with the men, until the inspector threatened to handcuff him if he did not remain quiet.
 On being asked what motive he could have for destroying his life, he replied, "My wife, my dear wife, whom I loved so truly, has left me."
 He was then taken to Bow-street.
-The colour-sergeant of the regiment, who also were the Crimean medal and clasps, here stepped forward and informed the magistrate that Orpin, who had been on duty throughout the late campaign, was a most efficient soldier, and bore an excellent character.
+The colour-sergeant of the regiment, who also wore the Crimean medal and clasps, here stepped forward and informed the magistrate that Orpin, who had been on duty throughout the late campaign, was a most efficient soldier, and bore an excellent character.
 He had sent home a great deal of money to his wife during his absence in the Crimea-more, perhaps, than any other man in the battalion; and when, on reaching home again, he handed her every penny of his savings, she suddenly absconded from him, having, it was believed, formed an adulterous connexion with another man during her husband's absence.
 He had been married about fourteen years.
-Mr. Hall, the magistrate, advised him, as a soldier, not to waste a tear on a woman who was Brunswick-square, was charged at Clerkenwell with evidently unworthy of him.
-He replied:-"Take my stealing from an oil and colourman's shop three pounds word, your worship, I will not attempt it again.
+Mr. Hall, the magistrate, advised him, as a soldier, not to waste a tear on a woman who was Brunswick-square, was charged at Clerkenwell with word, your worship, I will not attempt it again.
 I had better go to the barracks.
 That will be the place for me.
 I had leave, as a married man, to live out of barracks.
 But now I must go back.
 Let me go with the sergeant."
 Eventually he was given up to the sergeant, who undertook to look after him for the present.

-ATTEMPTED SUICIDE.-Mary Ann Routledge has been brought up at Marlborough-street, charged with attempting to poison herself with oxalic acid while in a fit of passion, the result of habitual drunkenness and debauchery.
+ATTEMPTED SUICIDE .--- Mary Ann Routledge has been brought up at Marlborough-street, charged with attempting to poison herself with oxalic acid while in a fit of passion, the result of habitual drunkenness and debauchery.
 The stomach-pump having been applied, her life was saved.
 A few days previously, she had attempted to cut her throat, and had indeed inflicted so severe an injury on herself that it was found necessary to take her to the hospital.
 She now promised to reform; and her father having declared his willingness to receive her and let her have another chance, she was given up to him.